KonradGalczynski/Learning/articles/extensionMethodsTesting.md

 }
 ```

 Unit testing `GetHttpStorageClient` extension method was hard and the test had some limitations.
-But unit testing code which is using `GetHttpStorageClient` is impossible.
+But unit testing code that uses `GetHttpStorageClient` is impossible.
 We cannot mock the creation of `Bootstrapper` object as it is created directly in the extension method body.
-By writing `GetHttpStorageClient` is presented the way we impacted unit testing of every single client codebase which will be using it.
+Current implementation of `GetHttpStorageClient` makes unit testing of its consumers impossible.
 This impact is huge and negative. `GetHttpStorageClient` is mighty villain indeed.

 ## Wrap up